blog posts

 Firewalls

-Firewalls are another component of the network that should consider the principle of high accessibility concerning them.
-It is possible to use the standard FHRP protocols that routers use in this context.
+Firewalls are another network component that should be considered for the principle of high accessibility.
+In this context, the standard FHRP protocols that routers use can be used.
 Figure 6 shows how to implement redundancy associated with firewalls.

 If an organization uses two different providers, it isn’t easy to achieve such an original.
-Another point is that both firewalls must have the same configuration to prevent potential security problems on the network.
+Also,t both firewalls must have the same configuration to prevent potential security problems on the network.

 Figure 6